Xennet/xennetdocs/README.md

 Another mechanism to avoid flooding is requiring every task transaction and acceptance transaction to include some POW, by targeted-hashing as described in Identity Mining subsection above.
 The transaction will contain a nonce (like it Bitcoin's mining algorithm) to be modified until the transaction's hash is low enough.
 In contrary to Identity Mining, both the publisher and the node can select what is their hash target, hence increase or decrease the amount of work they require in order to accept the other party's task or acceptance, therefore another mean of controlling the trust between the parties.

-As can be extracted from the above, the Xennet network has four different difficulty parameters: publisher and node identity mining difficulty, plus task and acceptance transactions difficulty.
+As can be extracted from the above, the Zennet network has four different difficulty parameters: publisher and node identity mining difficulty, plus task and acceptance transactions difficulty.

 ## XenFS

-XenFS is a distributed filesystem to be used across developments of Xennet foundation.
+XenFS is a distributed filesystem to be used across developments of Zennet foundation.
 Specifically, it will serve Xentube.
 The system will be compatible with torrent downloaders, and support uploading and spreading files between nodes.

 Nodes storing the data are getting paid only for uploading, downloading and proving storage.
 Uploading will charge only the cost of bandwidth.
 On every download, the node will charge a payment encapsulating both the download bandwidth and the cost of persistant storage.
 Hence, nodes are motivated to keep the most popular files.
 It is possible to pay Xencoins and keep arbitrary data persistant even without downloading, as we shall see below regarding periodic proof of storage.